Skip to main content

 § 4511.19OVI/DUI

 At Mango Law, we focus on the details that matter: challenging the traffic stop, questioning field sobriety test administration, scrutinizing breathalyzer calibration and procedures, and identifying procedural errors.
-We know what it takes to win OVI cases in Delaware County.
+If the case is really about a first offense, a checkpoint stop, or a refusal-driven license issue, we route you into the narrower guide that matches that pressure point instead of leaving you on a generic DUI page.

 Ohio Revised Code